ETHICAL AND LEGAL BASIS OF THE EDITORIAL POLICY OF PUBLISHING HOUSE HORS LLCEditors’ responsibilities Publication decisions

 When making changes to an article, the note ‘Revised’ is added to the table of contents beside its title, a revised version is presented next to the initial one, the appropriate announcement is made in the subsequent issue print issue, the article is included in the list of retracted and revised articles.
 The article continues to be published.
-Information on the revised article is sent to Russian Science Citation Index, Association of Science Editors and Publishers, EBSCO, Dissernet voluntary networking community.
+Information on the revised article is sent to Russian Science Citation Index, Association of Science Editors and Publishers, EBSCO.

 6. If one detects major violations such as plagiarism, multiple improper citations, falsification and fabrication, duplicate or multiple publications including ones by different authors, the article is to be retracted.
 Authors are forbidden to submit new manuscripts to any journal of Publishing House HORS LLC within three years.

 When retracting an article (paragraph 6), the note ‘Retracted’ is added to the table of contents beside its title, a “RETRACTED” watermark is added to the article, the appropriate announcement is made in the subsequent issue print issue, the article is included in the list of retracted and revised articles.
 The article is no longer regarded as published.
-Information on the retracted article is sent to Russian Science Citation Index, Association of Science Editors and Publishers, EBSCO, Dissernet voluntary networking community.
+Information on the retracted article is sent to Russian Science Citation Index, Association of Science Editors and Publishers, EBSCO.

-7. According to offer, there is no refund for the article retracted.References and notes:
+7. According to contract, there is no refund for the article retracted.References and notes: